-- Elmo from Sesame Street was a minor (originally unnamed) background Muppet in the show's early years before becoming the focus of the show and the Creator's Pet.
+- Elmo from Sesame Street was a minor (originally unnamed) background Muppet in the show's early years before becoming the one of main focuses of the show and the Creator's Pet.

 - Melrose Place - Both Marcia Cross (Kimberly) and Heather Locklear (Amanda), with Kimberly stealing the crown in particular with her antics on the show...